chriswgerber/mac-vvv-setup/readme.md

 * `cd` into directory
 * Type `source init.sh` in the command line.

+If you don't have command line tools installed, the operating system will prompt to install them.

+*Note:* You will need to enter your password a few times for `sudo`.

 ## Programs and Packages Installed:

 1. XCode Command Line Tools